 Yes, there is!
 Regular hot espresso tends to be strong and bitter.
 Some would even call espresso one of the boldest caffeinated beverages.

 Cold-pressed espresso is a little sweeter and smoother than the regular version.
-It goes well with more acidic tasting beverages.
-Think citrus drinks like lemonade or grapefruit-flavored sparkling water.
+It goes well with more acidic-tasting beverages – think citrus drinks like lemonade or grapefruit-flavored sparkling water.

 Where Can I Get Cold-Pressed Espresso?

 After you grind the beans, you’ll want to add chilled or room-temperature water as soon as possible.
 Once you’ve mixed in the water, go ahead and cover the container in which you have the liquid.

-Place it in the fridge for at least 12 hours.
-After 12 hours or longer, take the container out and filter the liquid.
+Place it in the fridge for at least 12 hours, then take the container out and filter the liquid.